EFForg/OpenWireless/README.md

 # Coding Style

 Two spaces for JavaScript, four for Python, no tabs.
 Spaces between function arguments, before braces, and around operators.
+In Python, imports are one per line, and only modules, not methods or classes.
 Generally we follow the [Google Python Style Guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html) and [Google JavaScript style guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).